arcus/Arcus_Labs_Orientation/arcus_orientation.md

 </div>

-You can clone a repository on public GitHub without having to enable internet by using the Install Form in the Tools section on your Lab dashboard.
+You can clone a repository on public GitHub without having to enable internet by using the Install form in the Tools section on your Lab dashboard.
 But in order to pull from or push to a repository on public GitHub you will have to [enable internet](#lab-status-pane) (and then you can disable it again afterward).

 #### Cloning from Public GitHub with the Install Form